victorbrca/blog_hugo/content/post/automating-os-updates-on-lxd-instances-with-ansible.md

 ### Role Variables

-You can control behaviors using the following variables.
+You can control different behaviors using the defaults and vars role variables.

 **Defaults - `roles/os-update/defaults/main.yml`**